LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Another goal is reproducibility to ensure uniform results, which as a result reduces the susceptibility to errors.
 Easy communication with standard (+pc) hardware, which offers a variety of common interface options, maximizes the user-friendliness.

 The flexibility to support different sensors and magnets makes the system versatile and opens the possibility for use in different applications.
-A low-cost magnetic field sensors interface will therefore not only be economically attractive, but also facilitate the integration of magnetic field sensors in different contexts.
+A low-cost magnetic field sensors interface will therefore not only be economically attractive, but also facilitate the integration of magnetic field sensors in different contexts like for compasses or other devices.

 In addition, the low-cost sensor interface will serve as a development platform for the data evaluation (+mrp) library and provide real measurement data from magnets.
 Further, the interface firmware creates a basis for the development of a data protocol for exchanging measured values.